-As defined by KPMG, the Gender Pay Gap refers to the difference in the average hourly pay of women compared to men in a particular organisation and is designed to capture the extent to which women are evenly represented across an organisation.
+As defined by KPMG, the Gender Pay Gap refers to the difference in the average hourly pay of women compared to men in a particular organization and is designed to capture the extent to which women are evenly represented across a business.

 Becoming a global movement

 Gender equality as a whole has long been a topic on the global agenda and unfortunately, as highlighted by the United Nations, there is still a way to go to achieve full equality of rights and opportunities between men and women.
 The Gender Pay Gap and the introduction of Gender Pay Gap reporting is one component of a larger initiative in an attempt to balance the scales.